Update to our orginal story: Arwa will spend the summer following graduation in June of 2018 working as a Senate intern in Washington, D.C.

 Dubad won the election on a platform of equity and inclusion.
 “I want to create spaces where students feel welcome and comfortable,” she said.
 “As an institution, we have a responsibility to provide students with the tools they need to succeed.”

-Just a year ago, Dubad would likely have made a different choice.
+Not long ago Dubad would likely have made a different choice.
 She probably would have called and told her best friend that she wasn’t entering the race.
 The results of the 2016 elections influenced her decision to run.
 “I’m a naturalized citizen,” she said.
 “My status can be revoked at any time and that scares me."
 Rather than give into her fear, Dubad decided to get involved.

 Dubad arrived in the United States on September 19, 2007 at the age of 12.
 She and her family left their native Somalia for Saudi Arabia where they lived briefly before spending two years in Syria.
 “My mom is all about education,” said Dubad.
 “There weren’t a lot of opportunities for women where we were living so we kept going.”